OpsLevel/backstage-plugin/README.md

 ### 404 API Requests

-If you are receiving 404s, it is possible that there is a network firewall preventing Backstage from accessing the OpsLevel instance.
+If you are receiving 404s or any non-200 response codes, it is possible that there is a network firewall preventing Backstage from accessing the OpsLevel instance.

 You can validate this by using [Postman](https://www.postman.com/downloads/) or another tool to simulate the request from the machine running Backstage.